isabella232/linkets/README.md

 Built with ZAFv2.

-"Linkets" is a portmanteau of "linked ticktets."
+"Linkets" is a portmanteau of "linked tickets."

 ## Issues